Create a Project

 gradle wrapper

 The Gradle version used by the project can then be updated in the gradle/wrapper/gradle-wrapper.properties file.
-The SDK requires Gradle 8.6 or higher:
+The SDK requires Gradle 8, and at least version 8.6 (the version 9 is not supported yet):

 distributionUrl=https\://services.gradle.org/distributions/gradle-8.6-bin.zip